Entering India? Structure client acquisition before execution creates risk.

 Why India Requires Structure

-- India offers scale but introduces complexity.
+- India offers scale but introduces complexity:

-- Regulatory variability
+- Regulatory variability across regions

 - Fragmented vendor ecosystem

-- Compliance-sensitive communication
+- Compliance sensitive communication

 - Operational dependencies across regions

-- Unstructured entry increases risk.
+Unstructured entry increases risk.

 - Vendor roles are unclear

-- Acquisition channels are misaligned
+- Acquisition channels become misaligned

 - Reporting lacks decision visibility